ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IMissileSimpleProp.rst

 IMissileSimpleProp
 ==================

-.. py:class:: IMissileSimpleProp
+.. py:class:: ansys.stk.core.stkobjects.aviator.IMissileSimpleProp

    object

    Interface used to access the Simple propulsion options for a missile.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IMissileSimpleProp

 Overview
 --------